SquashKiwi/TinyTimetable/README.md

 It notifies you about the start of a new period with beeps and the end of the day with 2 beeps

 NOTE:
-program requires module openpyxl and webbrowser

-`pip install openpyxl`
+you must install the modules from the requirements.txt file for the program to run.

-`pip install webbrowser`
+`pip install -r requirements.txt`

 Beeps work only on windows machines